From Binary to No Code, an history of IT

 Define the architecture

-Useless, Convertigo cloud is already built on a redundant, multi-tenant architecture based on the latest technologies on the market, as Microservices, Vertical and Horizontal Scalability, Docker and Kubernetes.
+Convertigo Cloud is already built on a redundant, multi-tenant architecture based on the latest technologies on the market, as Microservices, Vertical, Horizontal Scalability, Docker and Kubernetes.

 3

-Useless, the platform takes care of everything, manages the data store and allows access to third party Apis thanks to many connectors.
+The platform manages the data store and allows access to third party Apis thanks to many connectors

 4